wazuh/wazuh-documentation/source/development/packaging/generate-ova.rst

 Virtual machine
 ===============

 We provide an automated way of generating a virtual machine (VM).
-The ``generate_ova.sh`` script orchestrates the creation of a VM in OVA format.
-The generated VM is ready to run the Wazuh central components.
+The ``generate_ova.sh`` script orchestrates the creation of an OVA-formatted VM, ready to run the Wazuh central components.

 Requirements
 ------------